Bryan-Corn/Pewlett-Hackard-Analysis/README.md

 ## Overview

-Pewlett-Packard needs an analysis on their employee data.
+Pewlett-Hackard needs an analysis on their employee data.
 Senior management knows they have a lot of people getting close to retirement and they know they need to do something to prepare and put the company in a good position for the future, after these employees leave and take all of their collective institutional knowledge with them.

 For this task, there are three deliverables: